autonity/docs.autonity.org/concepts/validator/index.md

 A validator's registration is recorded and maintained as a state variable in a `Validator` data structure.
 (See [`registerValidator()`](/reference/api/aut/#registervalidator)).

 ### Genesis registration

 At genesis the process is:

 - Registration parameters for the genesis validator set are listed in the network's genesis configuration file (See`validators` struct):
-   - `treasury` - the account address that will receive staking rewards the validator earns.
+   - `treasury` - the account address that will receive staking rewards the validator earns
-   - `enode` - the enode URL of the validator node.
+   - `enode` - the enode URL of the validator node
+   - `consensusKey` - the BLS public key from [`autonitykeys`](/concepts/validator/#p2p-node-keys-autonitykeys) used for P2P consensus gossiping
-   - `oracleAddress` - the identifier address of the validator node's connected oracle server.
+   - `oracleAddress` - the identifier address of the validator node's connected oracle server
-   - `bondedStake` - the amount of stake the validator is bonding at genesis.
+   - `bondedStake` - the amount of stake the validator is bonding at genesis

-   - `delegationRate` - the amount of commission that the validator will charge on staking rewards earned from delegated stake.
-This is a global value set for all validators, specified by the `delegationRate` parameter in the genesis configuration file.
+   The amount of commission that the validator will charge on staking rewards earned from delegated stake defaults to the value specified by the `delegationRate` parameter in the genesis configuration file.
+This is a global value set for all validators at genesis.

    Example:

    ```
    {
-    "treasury": "0xd0A5fB6A3CBD7cB0328ae298598527E62bE90A0F",
-    "enode": "enode://bdbae1dede11147d0f1de2b6339a25fae9d46edfbeb48b3441d8dfff5d396bcb0b99f2ade05bf37239451f9adc60015f7a7b744321ea9a845b7c3a1f1ebd73e3@127.0.0.1:5003",
+	"enode": "enode://a7465d99513715ece132504e47867f88bb5e289b8bca0fca118076b5c733d901305db68d1104ab838cf6be270b7bf71e576a44644d02f8576a4d43de8aeba1ab@3.9.98.39:30310",
-    "oracleAddress":"0x636d3D9711F0f3907313dC5E2Aa08e73c0608A03",
+	"treasury": "0xe22617BD2a4e1Fe3938F84060D8a6be7A18a2ef9",
+	"consensusKey": "0x776d2602de06e7x2d294c77d0706c772x077d242076e97cx44feex00e27d09707f7c7779j0e49il2etc4kd2ar39ov3a7",
+	"oracleAddress": "0xD689E4D1061a55Fd9292515AaE9bF8a3C876047d",
-   "bondedStake": 10000
+	"bondedStake": 10000000000000000000000
-   },
+   }
    ```

 - Genesis of the Autonity Network is initialised and for each validator: